Kundan730/Nexus-Vista-NFT-Marketplace/README.md

 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.
 * Please also read through the [Code Of Conduct](https://github.com/Kundan730/NEXUS VISTA/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

-### Creating A Pull Request

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License